pinobatch/libbet/06-audio/audio_brainstorming.md

 ===========================================

 A few NES games use its limited hardware envelope support, such as Tengen's _Klax_.
-But most games use software volume control instead.
-Thus a sound effect can be described with 2 bytes per frame.
+Most games use software volume control instead, calculationg a volume 50 to 60 times per second and writing it to the sound circuit's registers.
+A sound effect can be described with 2 bytes per frame: one for pitch and one for timbre and volume.
 Pently, an NES audio driver by Damian Yerrick, has used the following format for sound effects and drums since 2009 and instrument attacks since 2014.